RetroDECK/ES-DE/ANDROID.md

 ### MAME4droid 2024 and MAME4droid

-This emulator can be installed from the Play store.
-It's strongly recommended to go for the _MAME4droid 2024_ version as this is updated with a frequent MAME release while the older _MAME4droid_ emulator is using an ancient MAME release.
+These emulators can be installed from the Play store.
+It's strongly recommended to go for the _MAME4droid 2024_ version as this is updated with a frequent MAME release while the older _MAME4droid_ is using an ancient MAME release.

 https://play.google.com/store/apps/details?id=com.seleuco.mame4d2024 \
 https://play.google.com/store/apps/details?id=com.seleuco.mame4droid